awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 #### sensor-source

-This is a long running Lambda that generates and publishes simulated sensor data to a local stream.
-It also exposes a simplistic API for turning on and off the sensor data. the API listens on port 0.0.0.0:8180 (this port is opened on the Cloud9 instance).
+This is a long-running Lambda that generates and publishes simulated sensor data to a local topic, `sensor_data`.
+It also exposes a simplistic API for turning on and off the sensor data which is currently unused, but made available on port 0.0.0.0:8180 .

+#### stream-producer

+This is a long-running Lambda that is invoked for every message published by the *sensor*-source Lambda function on the `sensor_data` topic, and then appends the message to the *LocalDataStream* and 20 messages per second.

+#### stream-aggregator

+This is a long-running Lambda that reads the LocalDataStream for 5 seconds with of raw data, aggregate and average the data, and then append the message to the AggregateDataStream.
+It also exposes an API call that returns the latest aggregate data, which is used by the Flask app running on the Docker Managed Application Container.